neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

 rotten_tomatoes = load_dataset("rotten_tomatoes")
 print(rotten_tomatoes)
 print(rotten_tomatoes["train"][0])

+# {'text': 'the rock is destined to be the 21st century\'s new " conan " and that he\'s going to make a splash even greater than arnold schwarzenegger , jean-claud van damme or steven segal .', 'label': 1}
 ```

 We can see that each row dataset contains a `text` field which is a string representing the sequence to be classified and a `label` field which is a `0` or `1` representing negative and positive labels.

 ### Using a Hugging Face Dataset Identifier

-We can easily pass the `rotten_tomatoes` Hugging Face dataset identifier to train with this dataset instead of SST2.
-Simply replace the `--task_name sst2` argument with `--dataset_name rotten_tomatoes --input_column_names text --label_column_name label`.
-SparseML will then download the dataset from the Hugging Face hub and run training as before.
+We can pass the Hugging Face dataset identifier to the CLI.
+Simply replace the `--task_name sst2` argument with `--dataset_name rotten_tomatoes --input_column_names text --label_column_name label`:

 ```
 sparseml.transformers.text_classification \